jakub-deka/job_advert_assistant/content/home_introduction.md

+Use LLM to help you make sifting through a job description faster and easier.

 ## How does it work

 This tool combines some components from Haystack and OpenRouter with custom code and templates written by me to automate common tasks associated with analysing a job description.